gitzonetools/knowledgebase/gitbook/docs/backend/gulp.md

 1. Tool sometimes seems stuck with an old inefiicient dependency tree
 1. Too much boilerplate: We usually like it maintainable and good by convention over configuration

-## Our appoach at Lossless
+## Our approach at Lossless
-1. We wrote a really lightweight gulp replacement called smartgulp
+1. We wrote a really lightweight gulp replacement called [smartgulp](https://pushrocks.gitlab.io/smartgulp)
-1. We compose streams with our own smartstream that handles errors with feedback like a champ
+1. We compose streams with our own [smartstream](https://pushrocks.gitlab.io/smartstream) that handles errors with feedback like a champ
-1. We take the pain out of plugins with our gulp-function plugins: With support for promises.
+1. We take the pain out of plugins with our [gulp-function](https://pushrocks.gitlab.io/gulp-function) plugins: With support for promises.

+## Watch and learn

+## Links to learn more